-Learning People Sustainability Our delivery will be high quality and innovative with students at the heart of decision making.
-We will enable staff and students to fulfil their potential whilst promoting resilience, leadership, accountability and teamwork.
+People Sustainability We will enable staff and students to fulfil their potential whilst promoting resilience, leadership, accountability and teamwork.
 We will provide a happy, healthy, safe, supportive and sustainable environment in which to live, work and study.
-We will advance FREDIE : Fairness, respect, equality, diversity, inclusion, engagement in all we do
+We will advance FREDIE : Fairness, respect, equality, diversity, inclusion, engagement in all we do ı students to fulfil their potential whilst promoting resilience, eadership, accountability and teamwork.
+We will advance FREDIE: